altugparlak/StrategicBoardGame-MCTS-OpenMP/README.md

 <!-- RESULTS -->
 ## Results
 ```
-AI performance results is going to be added soon.
+AI performance results are going to be added soon.
 ```

 <!-- Badge Images -->